-Independent drinks company Hansen Natural bowed to public taste in 2012 and renamed itself Monster after its biggest and fastest-growing brand, which has been one of the world's fastest-growing soft drinks since its launch in 2002.
-Key to that success since 2008 has been a pact with the Coca-Cola bottling system, which now distributes the Monster Energy brand in Europe, Canada and parts of the US.
-In 2014, Coke acquired an initial 17% stake in the business for a total consideration of $4.2bn, transferring responsibility for its own energy brands - including Nos, Burn, Mother and Relentless - to the smaller company.
+Independent drinks company Hansen Natural bowed to public taste in 2012 and renamed itself Monster after its biggest brand, which has been one of the world's fastest-growing soft drinks since its launch in 2002.
+Key to that success since 2008 has been a pact with the Coca-Cola bottling system.
+In 2014, Coke acquired what is currently an 18% stake in the business for a total consideration of $4.2bn, transferring responsibility for its own energy brands - including Nos, Burn, Mother and Relentless - to the smaller company.
 It has also gradually assumed all distribution rights to the combined portfolio.

 Which agencies handle advertising for Monster?
 Find out more from Adbrands Account Assignments